christinerose/gibbr.org/blog/hillingar/index.md

 NixOS^[[nixos.org](https://nixos.org)] is a Linux distribution built with Nix from a modular, purely functional specification [@dolstraNixOSPurelyFunctional2008].
 It has no traditional filesystem hierarchy (FSH), like `/bin`, `/lib`, `/usr`, but instead stores all components in `/nix/store`.
-The system configuration is managed by Nix, with configuration files built from modular Nix expressions.
+The system configuration is managed by Nix and configured with Nix expressions.
-NixOS modules are just small bits of configuration written in Nix that can be composed to build a full NixOS system^[[NixOS manual Chapter 66.
+NixOS modules are Nix files containing chunks of system configuration that can be composed to build a full NixOS system^[[NixOS manual Chapter 66.
 Writing NixOS Modules](https://nixos.org/manual/nixos/stable/index.html#sec-writing-modules).].
 While many NixOS modules are provided in the Nixpkgs repository, they can also be written by an individual user.
 For example, the expression used to deploy a DNS server is a NixOS module.
 Together these modules form the configuration which builds the Linux system as a Nix derivation.

 NixOS minimises global mutable state that -- without knowing it -- you might rely on being set up in a certain way.
-For example, you might follow instructions to run a series of shell commands and edit some files in a certain way to get a piece of software working.
+For example, you might follow instructions to run a series of shell commands and edit some files to get a piece of software working.
 You may subsequently be unable to reproduce the result because you've forgotten some intricacy or are now using a different version of the software.
 Nix forces you to encode this in a reproducible way, which is extremely useful for replicating software configurations and deployments, aiming to solve the 'It works on my machine' problem.
 Docker is often used to fix this configuration problem, but Nix aims to be more reproducible.
 This can be frustrating at times because it can make it harder to get a project off the ground, but I've found the benefits outweigh the downsides, personally.

 My own NixOS configuration is publicly available^[ [github.com/RyanGibb/nixos](https://github.com/RyanGibb/nixos) ].
-This makes it simple to reproduce my system (a collection of various configurations, services, and hacks) on another machine.
+This makes it simple to reproduce my system (a collection of various hacks, scripts, and workarounds) on another machine.
 I use it to manage servers, workstations, and more.
 Compared to my previous approach of maintaining a Git repository of `dotfiles`, this is much more modular, reproducible, and flexible.
 And if you want to deploy some new piece of software or service, it can be as easy as changing a single line in your system configuration.